seyhanp/seyhan-pservice/README.md

-seyhan-pservice
+The seyhan-pservice
 ===============

-seyhan projesi için yazıcı arabirimi kütüphanesi
+The printing service project for seyhan